BenayounP/AndroidMovieDataBase/documentation/Meta/DevDiary.md

 ### 26/09/22
 And I tried to test my data classes so I needed to test some Flow methods.
 Not easy at all....(maybe [Turbine](https://github.com/cashapp/turbine) can help?)

+### 27/09/22
+Ok, Turbine wasn't needed (for now).
+Finalized to test the main data class `DefaultTmdbRepository`.
+Did some QA tests using fake datasource and fixed some bugs in...DataStore(🤷).
+The app is almost ready to be presented to the world!